xt0fer/reveal-slides/md/intro-to-oop.md

 -

+### Default Constructors

-There is always a constructor, even if you do not provide one.
+* There is always a constructor, even if you do not provide one.
 When you do not explicitly write a constructor, the compiler will implicitly use the constructor from the class it inherited from.
 Remember all objects inherit from *Object.class*

 ```
 public Superman() {}